Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 If you do not get a guide, be sure to sit in the back row of this three-nave cathedral.
 The distance between you and the alter will be 74 meters, and from here you can appreciate the beauty from all angles.

-Istria is a part of Croatia that is indeed well-visited, but one part which doesn’t receive the tourist interest that it deserves is Rakalj.
+Some people call Istria the best area to stay in Croatia and that’s lots to support that claim.
+This northerly peninsula is a part of Croatia that is indeed well-visited, but one part that doesn’t receive the tourist interest that it deserves is Rakalj.
 Rakalj is just a small town, but it certainly packs a punch in terms of beauty.
 Located on the Rasa Bay’s west bank, Rakalj is on the south-eastern coastline of the Istrian region, and handily close to Pula – ideal for a day trip!

 Rakalj has an interesting history and is known for its links to traditional pottery and fishing.